James Lewis, MD, MSCE

 |Primary Faculty Appointment||Professor of Medicine, Gastroenterology Division, University of Pennsylvania SOM|

 Senior Fellow, Leonard Davis Institute

-Dr. Lewis has been actively involved in clinical research related to inflammatory bowel disease, medication safety, and optimizing medical therapies for more than 10 years.
+Dr. Lewis conducts clinical research related to inflammatory bowel disease, medication safety, and optimizing medical therapies.
 Examples include a series of studies investigating whether patients treated with azathioprine are at increased risk to develop lymphoma, retrospective cohort studies examining the association of inflammatory bowel disease with viral infections and neurologic diseases, retrospective cohort studies identifying subpopulations of IBD patients at increased risk of mortality, and clinical trials using the PPARγ ligand rosiglitazone to treat ulcerative colitis, using biomarkers to adjust medical therapies, and to investigate the effect of diet on the gut microbiome.
 He also has conducted a variety of studies to advance the methods of conducting clinical trials for inflammatory bowel disease therapies and for conducting retrospective cohort studies using electronic medical records data.

-Dr. Lewis currently serves as an Associate Editor for two journals, Gastroenterology and Pharmacoepidemiology and Drug Safety.
-He is the Vice Chair of the Crohn’s and Colitis Foundation of America's Clinical Research Alliance, is Chair-Elect of the National Scientific Advisory Committee, and is a member of the Research Initiatives Committee.
+Dr. Lewis previously served as an Associate Editor for two journals, Gastroenterology and Pharmacoepidemiology and Drug Safety.
+He is currently the Chair of the Crohn’s and Colitis Foundation of America's National Scientific Advisory Committee.

 EP 510 - Introductory Epidemiology

 Lewis JD, Asch DA.: Barriers to office-based screening sigmoidoscopy: does reimbursement cover costs?
 Annals of Internal Medicine.
 130: 525-30 (1999).